QuietEvolver/Cretaceous.Solution/README.md

 This project uses Identity in an ASP.NET Core MVC project to authenticate users.
 This project contains a one-to-many relationship between `Book` and `Library`, a one-to-many relationship between `Book` and `Author`/`Patron` and `Copy`,  and a one-to-many relationship between `ApplicationUser` and `Library`.

+## Endpoints: TODO----Call controllers [get/post]

+ Document our API's endpoints, make sure we consider what is in our API.
+For example, in our API:

+* We have multiple endpoints, all of which we want to include in our documentation.
+* Some endpoints include optional query strings that we'll want to document.
+* Some endpoints require a body to be included along with the request.

 ## How To Run This Project

 If you have not already, install the `dotnet-ef` tool by running the following command in your terminal: